-There are people in Singapore who are going to read this and get very, very mad.
-Good.
-I expect nothing less.
+There are people in Singapore who are going to read this and get very, very mad but Max Veenhuyzen expects nothing less.
 Whether it’s a $3 bowl of Hokkien noodles or white-tablecloth fine dining, Singaporeans take their food seriously, with every eater harbouring strong opinions on where to find the good stuff.
-Your correspondent is no exception.
-Declaring something the best – especially in a city as rich in food options as Singapore – is fraught with danger.
-But as someone who was born in the city-state, visits the Little Red Dot at least once a month and leans on a network of local chefs, bartenders and other trusted food informants for intel, I stand behind this hit list.
-I hope you’ve packed an appetite – you’re going to need it.
+Veenhuyzen, who was born in the city-state, is no exception.
+He visits the Little Red Dot at least once a month and leans on a network of local chefs, bartenders and other trusted food informants for intel.
+Here is Veenhuyzen's ultimate dining guide to Singapore.

 Best for chilli crab